-Unsurprisingly, we are frequently asked a myriad of questions in relation to teams.
+Unsurprisingly, we are asked a myriad of questions in relation to teams.
 Questions about how to manage team communication, team dynamics, over-running and pointless meetings, disengaged team members, lack of team innovation…

-Regardless of the question, the first thing we ask is – ‘How many people are in the team?'
-People tend to look at us quizzically, not quite understanding why this matters, and reply ’18, 25, 14, 32…' or ‘Depends who's in'.
+Regardless of the question, the first thing we ask is, 'How many people are in the team?'
+People tend to look at us quizzically, not quite understanding why this matters, and reply, '18, 25, 14, 32…' or, 'Depends who's in'.

 Meredith Belbin's ideal team size is 4.

 Why 4?
-Because everyone will have equal(ish) input, airtime, responsibility, actions.
-There shouldn't be any duplication of roles (functional or team) and decision making will be less drawn out.
+Because everyone will have equal(ish) input, airtime, responsibility and actions.
+There shouldn't be any duplication of roles (functional or team) and decision-making will be less drawn out.
 An even number means that agreement has to be reached – no one person has the casting vote.
 Group-think is less likely to happen.
-People are more likely to challenge, discuss problems openly, and get to solutions.
+People are more likely to challenge, discuss problems openly, and arrive at appropriate solutions.

-Four “We’re well-balanced in our team and good at achieving agreement."
+- Four: "We’re well-balanced in our team and good at achieving agreement."

-Five “One of us tends to be the odd one out."
+- Five: "One of us tends to be the odd one out."

-Six “It takes longer to reach agreement, but we get there in the end."
+- Six: "It takes longer to reach agreement, but we get there in the end."

-Seven “Rather too many random contributions float about."
+- Seven: "Rather too many random contributions float about."

-Eight “People speak freely but no one listens."
+- Eight: "People speak freely but no one listens."

-Nine “We could do with someone taking control."
+- Nine: "We could do with someone taking control."

-Ten “We now have a leader, but their ideas are the only ones with a chance of acceptance.
+- Ten: "We now have a leader, but their ideas are the only ones with a chance of acceptance."

-In other words – Size DOES Matter!
+In other words, Size DOES Matter!